Stuart-D-King/smARTy_pants/README.md

 As evident from the above results, none of the models were correct for all three images.
 Again, these results aren't entirely surprising given the difficulty of the image recognition objective.
 In contrast to other computer-vision object identification projects with high performance, no two pieces of art are the same.

 ### Next Steps
 While the models demonstrate some promise, they all has a long way to go before anyone would be able to confidently trust their output.
-Tweaks to the models' architecture make sense for immediate next steps, including the addition of supplemental fully connected layers, and automatic adjustments to the learning rate as model performance plateaus.
+Tweaks to the models' architectures make sense for immediate next steps, including the addition of supplemental fully connected layers, and automatic adjustments to the learning rate as model performance plateaus.

 ### Make Predictions
 All three models can be used to make predictions on new images.
-For the **Keras ResNet50** model, to make predictions you will need to download and save in a consolidated location the following in the same file structure:
+For the **Keras ResNet50** model, to make predictions you will need to download and save in a consolidated location the following:

 ```
 +-- cnn_resnet_predict.py